-Under Section 404 of the CWA, the discharge of dredged and/or fill material into waters of the U.S. is prohibited without a Department of the Army (DA) permit from the Corps.
-Among other regulatory program requirements, an applicant for a DA permit involving a discharge must demonstrate under USEPA's 404(b)(1) guidelines that the proposed activity is the least environmentally damaging practicable alternative that achieves the project's overall purpose.
+Under Section 404 of CWA, discharges of dredged or fill material into waters of the U.S. are prohibited without a permit from the USACE.
+Among other regulatory program requirements, an applicant for a Department of the Army (DA) permit involving a discharge must demonstrate under the U.S. Environmental Protection Agency's (USEPA's) 404(b)(1) guidelines that the proposed activity is the least environmentally damaging practicable alternative that achieves the project's overall purpose.

 Section 401 of the CWA requires certification from the state to ensure compliance with state water quality standards for any activity that may result in a discharge to a water body.
-A project that would result in the discharge of any pollutant, including fill material, into waters and wetlands requires coordination with the appropriate California Regional Water Quality Control Board to obtain Section 401 certification.
+A project that would result in the discharge of any pollutant, including soil, into waters and wetlands requires coordination with the appropriate California Regional Water Quality Control Board to obtain Section 401 certification.

 Section 303(d) requires states to list surface waters not attaining (or not expected to attain) water quality standards after the application of technology-based effluent limits, and states must prepare and implement a total maximum daily load for all listed waters.
-For point source discharges to surface water, the CWA authorizes the USEPA or approved states to administer the National Pollutant Discharge Elimination System (NPDES) Program.
+For point source discharges to surface water, the Clean Water Act authorizes the USEPA or approved states to administer the National Pollutant Discharge Elimination System (NPDES) Program.